 In a previous post (Charging a capacitor exponentially), we explored a simple circuit for charging a capacitor over a period of 1 millisecond.
 As we saw, the voltage against time characteristics of this circuit were exponential in nature.
 However, what if you want to charge the capacitor in a straight or linear line?
 Thankfully, you can achieve this by switching from a constant voltage source to a constant current source.

-If you want to charge a capacitor with a constant current, you can use a constant current source.
-One way to build a constant current source is to use a PNP transistor.
+you can use a constant current source.
+One way to build a constant current

 In conclusion, a PNP transistor-based constant current source is a simple and effective way to generate a constant current for charging capacitors or driving LEDs.
 With some basic knowledge of transistor operation and circuit theory, you can easily design and build a constant current source that meets your requirements.